 One of my first projects which was brought to a finished state, This chess set was created with another student.
 We had to design a board that changed a major aspect of the game while keeping the rules as close to the original as possible.
 We decided after researching how people play, that we wanted to increase focus throughout the game.
 We then moved forward with the idea of making the board have negative repercussions for those who lost concentration throughout the game.
 By adding the "stilts", and a rule where if you accidently knock off your own piece due to either poor placement, or because you bumped it, you then lost that piece.

 The second aspect of the game which we wanted to portray was the idea that chess is a war game, and we wanted to show the process of this battle taking place instead of simply removing the pieces from the board.
 This added a second reason for the stilts, and heavily influenced the aesthetic of the pieces, the board, and how the game was played.

 Designed with a group for an ergonomics competition, Zvono was aimed to muffle surrounding distractions visually and audibly.
 This was tested through multiple iterations of "big ugly" models in order to help define the seating position, table, and varying other elements.
-Model built in Solid works, and renderings done in keyshot.
+The model was then built by me in Solid works, and renderings done in Keyshot.

 User testing model round 1

 User testing round 2